sujan66/Course3Assignment/Codebook.md

 ## Tidy_Data.txt

+dim : 180 X 68

 - subjectId : ID of the individual among the 30 volunteers.
-[Integer]
+[Integer] [column 1]
 - Activity : activities performed for each readings.
 Grouped by subjectId.
-[Factor]
+[Factor] [column 2]
 - The remaining variables are the mean and standard deviation of the triaxial accelerometer and gyroscope readings of both the time and frequency domain variables, their corresponding magnitudes of the three-dimensional signals and excluding the mean frequency and angle variables.
 The variables are grouped by Activity variable.
-[Character]
+[Character] [column 3 : 68]
   - tBodyAcc-mean()-X
   - tBodyAcc-mean()-Y
   - tBodyAcc-mean()-Z